This document describes how to troubleshoot issues with VM Manager. VM Manager includes the following features:

 - If you want to use the API examples in this guide, set up API access.

-To troubleshoot issues with VM Manager, you can review logs.
+To troubleshoot issues, first verify that VM Manager is set up properly.
+If the setup is correct and you have still have issues, you can then review logs.
 When you review logs, you can identify issues with your VM or in your VM Manager workflow, such as errors in commands or scripts, that you can isolate and resolve.

 You can collect the following information from logs:

 - Any error message or warning logged by the VM.
 This is ideal for identifying VM-level errors, or errors from other services running on your VM.
 To review these logs, see Inspect Cloud Logging.

 - Verbose debug information logged by the OS Config agent.
 This is useful for identifying issues with any of the operations run by VM Manager.
 To inspect debug logs for the OS Config agent, see Inspect debug logs.

 After identifying the issues or errors, you can also review the common errors section to see potential fixes.

 You can use the Google Cloud console quick links for each feature to view logs for a specific VM.